Ultimate guide to cleaning and preventing corrosion in car batteries

 Advanced security features

-LiFePO4 batteries have built-in BMS (battery management system) safety features, including thermal stability and improved resistance to thermal runaway or overheating.
+LiFePO4 batteries have built-in BMS (Battery Management System) safety features, including thermal stability and improved resistance to thermal runaway or overheating.
 This makes them less vulnerable to dangerous situations such as explosions or fires and provides additional safety.

 LiFePO4 lithium batteries are considered more environmentally friendly than lead-acid batteries.
 They are recyclable, have lower toxic content and do not release harmful gases or chemicals when used or disposed of.

 It is important to note that upgrading to a LiFePO4 lithium battery may require some adjustments to the charging system and battery management.
-Consult a professional or consult the manufacturer's guidelines for proper installation and use of LiFePO4 batteries in your specific application.
+Consult a professional or review the manufacturer's guidelines for proper installation and use of LiFePO4 batteries in your specific application.